The Nazca Solution

 The horizontal axis of the graphs represent great circle bandwidth in kilometers.
 Since the Continuous Distribution Function (CDF) yields results as decimals, the graph plots 1 / CDF, to represent the Probability of Random Occurrence and avoid graphing a decimal on the Y-axis.
 The higher the probability peak on the Y-axis of the graph, the less likely that the Nazca great circle alignments could be the result of random chance for great circles of that bandwidth.

-The first graph for the ancient monument category shows a peak at 40 kilometers great circle width with a probability of random occurrence of 2112—the random great circles only achieving geographic correlation with monuments, equivalent to the Nazca map’s great circle alignments, only once in 2112 random iterations.
-This is 100 times greater than required for statistically significance.
-The strength of correlation is evidence of the monuments being in purposeful great circle alignment with great circles of the Nazca map.
+The first graph for the ancient structural sites and settlement category shows a peak at 40 kilometers great circle width with a probability of random occurrence of once in 2112—the randomized great circles achieving linear correlation with ancient structural sites and settlements equivalent to the Nazca map’s great circle alignments only once in 2112 random iterations, on average.
+In other words—using the standard jargon of statistical analysis and scientific experimentation—this is a p-value of 0.00047348—more than 100 times smaller than the 0.05 required for statistically significance.
+The strength of the correlation is very strong evidence that the ancient structural sites and settlements were intentionally founded in great circle alignments that correlate with the great circles of the Nazca Great Circle Map.

-The last graph shows the results for the impact crater category.
-The peak occurs at 1 kilometer greats circle width and a probability of random occurrence of once in 161 random iterations.
+The third graph shows the results for the impact crater category.
+The peak occurs at a greats circle width of only 1 kilometer and the simulation indicates a probability of random occurrence of once in 161 random iterations.
 As previously mentioned, however, the distribution curve is incomplete until about 8 kilometers of great circle width.
-We therefore consider 8 kilometer great circle width to be the start of statistical confidence.
-The maximum is therefore at 9 kilometers great circle width and probability of random occurrence of once in 37 random iterations.
-This is still nearly twice the generally accepted, ” once in 20 “, minimum threshold.
-This is clear evidence of correlation with the great circles of the Nazca map, but not as strong as the other two categories.
-The lack of both natural and artificial linearity in the geographic distribution of impact craters—their geographic randomness—is the likely explanation.
-Volcanoes, having more geologic linearity, are more easily incorporated into great circle alignments, snd the monuments are purposefully placed in order to reinforce the the great circle alignments.
+We therefore must consider the experiment itself as being valid for great circle band widths of 8 kilometers or greater.
+In light of that limitation, therefore, the next maximum occurs at a great circle width of 9 kilometers and probability of random occurrence is once in 37 random iterations—a p-value of 0.02702703—nearly half the maximum threshold of 0.05.
+Although not as impressively convincing as the other two categories, nonetheless, it is still evidence of correlation with the great circles of the Nazca map.
+The reason for this great difference is, of course, the lack of natural linearity in the geographic distribution of impact craters—their geographic randomness, one could say—make them stubborn participants in great circle alignments.

-The last graph shows the results for the monuments, volcanoes and impact craters combined category.
-At a great circle bandwidth of 29 kilometers the probability of random occurrence is once in 42,028 random iterations….
-420 times the required statistical threshold.
+The last graph shows the results for the ancient structural sites, volcanoes and impact craters combined category.
+The maximum occurs at a great circle bandwidth of 29 kilometers, with a probability of random occurrence of once in 42,028 random iterations—a p-value of 0.00002379 or 420 times smaller than the 0.05 statistical threshold!!!

-This initial experiment does not take into account triangulation or hierarchy.
-In other words, it does not test for the fact that in many cases the larger volcanoes and impact craters are “triangulated”, or transected, by more than one great circle.
+It is worth mentioning that this initial experiment did not take into account triangulation or hierarchy.
+In other words, it does not test for the fact that in many cases the larger volcanoes and impact craters are “triangulated”, or “transected” by more than one great circle, even though the pattern of great circles does suggest that such “prioritizing” is indeed part of the design.
 An example of this prioritizing can be seen in Image-21, where the third largest known meteor crater (red dot) Chicxulub – nemesis of the dinosaurs – is triangulated by two Nazca map great circles at the tip of the Yucatan Peninsula.
 A volcanic example of the same principle is seen in Image-22, showing the triple great circle transection of Mount Kerinci—largest volcano in Sumatra and one of the largest on Earth.
-Random simulation tests that include multiple transections upon single sites will be run and added to this work in the near future.
+Random simulation tests that include multiple transections upon single sites will be run and added to this work in the future.

 CONCLUSION

-The Nazca Great Circle Map Hypothesis, as tested by the Random Simulation program, yields overwhelming statistical evidence of being true.
-The geographic correlation of ancient monuments, volcanoes and impact craters with the great circles of the Nazca map is statistically unarguable.
+The Nazca Great Circle Map Hypothesis, as tested by the Null-Hypothesis Random Great Circle Simulation program, yields overwhelming experimental statistical evidence of being true.
+The geographic correlation of ancient structural sits, volcanoes and impact craters with the great circles of the Nazca Map is…statistically undoubtable and unarguable.

 By Frank Maglione Nicholson (statistical analysis, testing and graphics) and David Grimason (programming, statistical analysis and testing ), with thanks to Ken Phungrasamee (testing and graphics).